stephengilliland/ACRS-Senior-Project/README.md

 ## Hardware

 The project utilizes multiple microprocessors, one of which acts as a I2C Master(Main Controller), the rest are attached to the sensors and act as Slave devices(Sensors).
-The master is a difference processor due to the need of more program space.
+The master is a different processor due to the need of more program space.
 The other device's programs are minimal thus they do not need much space.

 Device | MicroController Used | Program Space | SRAM
 ------------ | ------------- | ------- | -----